ItemConsulting/enonic-ts-codegen/README.md

  * Id-provider

 It is recommended to let Gradle run this tool on every build, so that we always have a tight cupling between the xmls and TypeScript-code.

-## CLI

-`xml-to-ts.js` is a command line utility that can generate TypeScript interfaces.

-- Build it: `npm run build` or `npm run build:cli`
-- Run it from the command line: `node bin/xml-to-ts.js my-xml-file.xml`

 ## Example